iotaledger/gh-tangle-release/README.md

                               "https://nodes.iota.cafe:443")
-  --depth <number>            Depth to use for attaching the transaction to the tangle (default: "3") --mwm <number>              Minimum weight magnitude to use for attaching the transaction to the tangle (default: "14") --seed <string>             81 Tryte seed used to generate addresses --address-index <number>    Index number used to generate addresses (default: "0") --transaction-tag <string>  Tag to apply to the Tangle transaction (default: "GITHUB9RELEASE") --comment <string>          An optional comment to include in the Tangle transaction payload --explorer-url <string>     Url of the explorer to use for exploration link (default: "https://utils.iota.org/transaction/:hash")
+  --depth <number>            Depth to use for attaching the transaction to the tangle (default: "3") --mwm <number>              Minimum weight magnitude to use for attaching the transaction to the tangle (default: "14") --seed <string>             81 Tryte seed used to generate addresses (required) --address-index <number>    Index number used to generate addresses (default: "0") --transaction-tag <string>  Tag to apply to the Tangle transaction (default: "GITHUB9RELEASE") --comment <string>          An optional comment to include in the Tangle transaction payload --explorer-url <string>     Url of the explorer to use for exploration link (default: "https://utils.iota.org/transaction/:hash")
-  --help                      Display help
+  --no-color                  Disable colored output --help                      Display help

+You can also supply some of the options through environment variables:
+   --github-token: GITHUB_TOKEN
+   --owner: GITHUB_REPOSITORY[0]
+   --repository: GITHUB_REPOSITORY[1]
+        where GITHUB_REPOSITORY is formatted owner/repository
+   --release-tag: GITHUB_REF
+   --seed: GTR_SEED

 Example: gh-tangle-release --github-token a4d936470cb3d66f5434f787c2500bde9764f --owner my-org --repository my-repo --release-tag v1.0.1 --seed AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA